 To score the two highest scoring options you will additionally need to provide:

-• a letter from your local tutor/organisation confirming your contribution to the course
+- Role in organisation and delivery - a letter from your local tutor/organisation confirming your contribution to the course and your specific role in the organisation and delivery of the programme

 Letters from a tutor/organisation responsible for your programme must be on a headed document from the organisation.